Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 But doing all this photo analysis on-device instead of in the cloud is important to Apple, because this gets into their security and privacy goals.
 The results of the analysis are encrypted, the key stored in the Secure Enclave, and then uploaded to the user’s iCloud account.

-Compare to Google’s (GOOGL) implementation.
+Compare to Google’s (GOOGL) (GOOG) implementation.
 You upload unencrypted photos to the cloud for “free,” train their machine learning models, and let them add to your data profile based off the results.
 Now that the models are trained, the “free” unlimited storage is going away, because there’s no ad revenue there to offset the substantial costs.

 Because Apple makes the OS and the Photo app, optimized only for Apple Silicon and vice versa, they can do image analysis on-device without killing battery and performance, which keeps photo libraries private and secure.
 This is but one example of the advantages the M1 brings to the company that also makes the operating system, and how it helps them reach their goals.